gabriel-ferreira-da-silva/Galeno/READme.md

  - react
  - flask

-to build and the application go to the directory and run the build.sh file
+to build and run the application go to the directory and run the build.sh file

 ```
 cd galeno